tombrille/svelteplot/src/routes/introduction/+page.md

 description: How to use SveltePlot
 ---

 SveltePlot is a Svelte 5 framework for visualizing tabular data.
-SveltePlot is _heavily_ inspired by [Observable Plot](https://observablehq.com/plot/), but implemented as a set of reactive components (you can find out about the [differences here](/why-svelteplot))
+SveltePlot is inspired by [Observable Plot](https://observablehq.com/plot/), but implemented as a set of reactive components (you can find out about the [differences here](/why-svelteplot))

 You can use SveltePlot to create charts with a concise and minimal API.
 It abstracts away the rendering details using **marks** and allows for basic client-side data **transforms**.